 This experience was key for resurrecting the channel and changing my take on it.
 I don’t have expectations of it making up all my income – as I expected before -, I just find it important to put the content out there and hope that it helps someone in need of it.
 I’m also set on putting out different options for people that want to support my work through the sales of merchandise, guides, mods and whatever else I can come up with.
 I helped you and you wanna help me back?
 Buy something! :)

-I started to write this post the day after we got home (April 10, 2019), but I never finish it because I’m worried about stupid things.
+I started to write this post the day after we got home (April 10, 2019), but it took me forever to finish itbecause I’m worried about stupid things.
 First I don’t wanna sound like I’m tooting my own horn for the Corridor Digital part, although I am super proud of it.
 Second, I find it hard to reveal my mistakes online for anyone to see.
-I messed up with the schedule and that was not the image I wanted to cast.
+I messed up with the schedule and I didn’t wanna show I messed up.

-I recommend opening the image on a new tab and maxing out the zoom.
-This is my thought process for buying an anamorphic lens.
+This is my thought process on how to buy an anamorphic lens.
 It can be your first, it can be your twentieth.
 Have fun!
+I recommend opening the image on a new tab and maxing out the zoom.

 Below is a list with all the things mentioned in the flowchart.
 There’s a brief description and useful links.
 This should equip you with more than enough information on whatever endpoint you reach!

-All the RED links on this post are part of eBay’s Partner Network, so if you purchase anything through them, you’re helping me to keep this project going.
+All the RED links on this post are part of eBay’s Partner Network.
+If you purchase anything through them you’re helping this project.